Hardy Hanson: There Are Things to Come

 Hardy’s experimentation with small and repeated fragments offers approachable, undeniable sensory delight in texture, form, and color, while stimulating personal inquiry into societal paradox.
 “It is for me,” he said, “a fusion of micro elements that address macro themes.”
 While alluding to sociological and political issues, he hoped for the work to speak for itself, for viewers to bring our own associations and concerns: “We live with ambiguity and contradiction, hard and soft, aggressive and passive,” he said, “I’d like it if people felt attracted but confronted as well.
 It’s fine if you’re perplexed.
 The important thing is that you are somehow stimulated and engaged.”

 Hardy Hanson died in Santa Cruz on January 25, 2012.
-His work contributes to the collections of organizations including the National Gallery of Australia, The Metropolitan Museum of Art, New York, the Hirshhorn Museum, Milwaukee Art Center, the Colorado Springs Fine Art Center, Arizona State University, UC Santa Cruz, Santa Barbara Museum of Art, the Palm Springs Desert Museum, San Diego Museum of Art, and LACMA.
+His work contributes to the collections of organizations including the National Gallery of Australia, The Metropolitan Museum of Art, New York, the Hirshhorn Museum, Milwaukee Art Museum, the Colorado Springs Fine Art Center, Arizona State University, UC Santa Cruz, Santa Barbara Museum of Art, the Palm Springs Art Museum, San Diego Museum of Art, and LACMA.

 ABOUT THE WALL RELIEFS